meladsamuel/mini-crm/README.md

 ## Email Notification
 This application also sends an email notification whenever a new company is added.
 You need to set up Mailgun account and configure .env file accordingly.
 The email will be sent to the email address specified in the MAIL_FROM_ADDRESS configuration variable.

+## Testing

+Before running the tests, make sure to set up a testing environment in your .env.testing file, and migrate the testing database by running php artisan migrate --env=testing.